 But there are some struggles I can't share, some stories I can't tell.

 Because those stories are simply not mine to tell.

-Those stories belong to my loved ones - my kids, my husband - and I can't share them without their permission.
+Those stories belong to my loved ones and I can't share them without their permission.

 Consequently there are vast chunks of my life which remains unwritten, unblogged.